Online Programmes in Data Analytics - Studying in an Online Environment

 It is not possible to take exams online.

 We keep close eye on students throughout the semester to ensure that those taking the module do not fall behind without being offered extra help.
-However, if you do fail a module you can re-sit it in the next semester.
+However, if you do fail a module you can re-sit it in the next trimester.
 If you find that you are running into difficulties please make sure you tell the module co-ordinator immediately so that we can arrange for extra help.

 No. A MOOC is a recent phenomenon whereby institutions enter into very large scale free teaching of popular subjects.
 By contrast our online programmes are personally mentored by academic staff and teaching assistants and we give personalised feedback to each student both through the return of written work, and through discussion boards which we regularly monitor.
-Furthermore, the exams set at the end of each semester lead to a full UCD qualification at the same standard as any other UCD qualification
+Furthermore, the exams set at the end of each trimester lead to a full UCD qualification at the same standard as any other UCD qualification